 Health Effects

-- Your personal health and safety can be in danger during extreme winter cold.
-When temperatures drop and as wind speed increases, heat can leave your body quickly and can lead to serious health problems.
-Problems such as hypothermia, frostbite, heart disease, and carbon monoxide poisoning can happen.
-If you are experiencing symptoms of any of these call 911 Immediately.
+Your personal health and safety can be in danger during extreme winter cold.
+When temperatures drop and as wind speed increases, heat can leave your body quickly and can lead to serious health problems such as those listed below.

 Carbon Monoxide (CO)